adoerr/pako/README.md

 <br>
 <p align="center">
-<b>🚧 pako is under constant construction - a hardhat 👷 is recommended beyond this point 🚧</b>
+<b>🚧 pako is under construction - a hardhat 👷 is recommended beyond this point 🚧</b>
 </p>